 Shoulder Stabilisation

 Shoulder stabilisation surgery is designed to treat recurrent shoulder dislocations or instability, restoring strength, stability, and confidence in daily and sporting activities.
-Mr. Vasantha Ramsingh, a leading Consultant Orthopaedic Surgeon in Lincolnshire, specialises in advanced shoulder stabilisation techniques that promote safe recovery and long-term shoulder health.
+Mr. Vasanthakumar Ramsingh, a leading Consultant Orthopaedic Surgeon in Lincolnshire, specialises in advanced shoulder stabilisation techniques that promote safe recovery and long-term shoulder health.

 Recurrent shoulder dislocations or instability can significantly impact daily life, work, and sports performance.
 Shoulder stabilisation surgery helps to repair damaged ligaments, labrum, or other supporting structures in the shoulder joint, reducing the risk of further dislocations and improving function.

-Mr. Vasantha Ramsingh uses both arthroscopic (minimally invasive) and open surgical techniques tailored to each patient’s needs, ensuring precise treatment and optimal outcomes.
+Mr. Vasanthakumar Ramsingh uses both arthroscopic (minimally invasive) and open surgical techniques tailored to each patient’s needs, ensuring precise treatment and optimal outcomes.
 This guide covers the procedure, recovery, risks, and why patients in Lincolnshire trust Mr. Ramsingh for shoulder stabilisation.

 What is Shoulder Stabilisation?